nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 .. note::
     Creating build types and selecting them is optional.
-    This is a feature specific to the :ref:`application development in nRF Connect SDK <ncs-app-dev>`.
+    This is a feature specific to the :ref:`application development in nRF Connect SDK <app_build_system>`.

 .. _gs_modifying_build_types_creating: